Chlamydia (bacterium): Species additions

+There is one invalidly published Chlamydophilia species that has not been transferred back to Chlamydia as of 2025: "Chlamydophila parapsittaci", representative of an intermediate stage between C. abortus and C. psittaci.
+See Chlamydia psittaci for a discussion of it.

 Genomes

-Chlamydia species have genomes around 1.0 to 1.3 megabases in length.
-Most encode ~900 to 1050 proteins.
-Some species also contain a DNA plasmids or phage genomes (see Table).
+Chlamydia species have genomes around 1.0–1.3 megabases in length.
+Most encode ≈900~1050 proteins.
+Some species also contain a DNA plasmids or phage genomes (see Table 1, below).
 The elementary body contains an RNA polymerase responsible for the transcription of the DNA genome after entry into the host cell cytoplasm and the initiation of the growth cycle.
 Ribosomes and ribosomal subunits are found in these bodies.